nodejs/node/doc/api.markdown

 Pure Javascript is Unicode friendly but not nice to pure binary data.
 When dealing with TCP streams or the file system, it's necessary to handle octet streams.
-Node has several stratagies for manipulating, creating, and consuming octet streams.
+Node has several strategies for manipulating, creating, and consuming octet streams.

-Raw data is stored in instaces of the `Buffer` class.
+Raw data is stored in instances of the `Buffer` class.
 A `Buffer` is similar to an array of integers but correspond to a raw memory allocation outside the V8 heap.
 A `Buffer` cannot be resized.
 Access the class at `require('buffer').Buffer`.